The Greek Orthodox Church is a charming place in the site of the ancient village of Capernaum.

 Capernaum was the center of Jesus activities in the Galilee and his town during that time.
 Jesus taught in the local synagogue.
 It was also the home of the apostles Peter, James, Andrew and John, and the tax collector Matthew.

 The Orthodox church is built in the middle of the ruins of the ancient Roman village of Kfar-Nahum (Capernaum).
 Around the church the remains of the village have not yet been excavated, unlike the synagogue of Capernaum and the buildings around it.
 The area under the control of the Orthodox church is 1/3 of the entire ruins, which covers about 60 dunams (6 Hectares).

-The village was established in the Hellenistic period, and was designed according to that period's urban design of straight lines.
+The village was established in the Hellenistic period, and was designed according to that period’s urban design of straight lines.
 Capernaum prospered in the Roman and Byzantine periods.
-It was destroyed in the Persian conquest in the 7th C AD.
+It was destroyed in the Persian conquest in the 7th century AD.